sciZer0/7/v/README.md

 * with over 50,000 TPS
 * with a native, decreasing-supply token
 * with over 100,000,000 owners of the native token
-* with the ideal Gini coefficien
+* with the ideal Gini coefficient

 <p>&nbsp</p>